 All proposers requesting an OT must include a detailed list of milestones.
 Each milestone must include the following: milestone description, completion criteria, due date, and payment/funding schedule (to include, if cost share is proposed, awardee and Government share amounts).

 It is noted that, at a minimum, milestones should relate directly to accomplishment of program technical metrics as defined in the BAA and/or the proposer’s proposal.
-Agreement type, expenditure or fixed-price based, will be subject to negotiation by the Agreements Officer.
+Agreement type, fixed flexible or fixed-price based, will be subject to negotiation by the Agreements Officer.
 Do not include proprietary data.

 Milestone templates

-- Attachment 3 - Schedule of Milestones and Payments Template (Expenditure Based)
+Attachment 3 - Schedule of Milestones and Payments Templates

 Other Transactions Reps and Certs